Sanrax/flashcart-guides/docs/tutorials/ncard-conversion.md

     !!! tip

         You may now copy .NDS files to the N-Card via GodMode9i on a DSi or 3DS, or via a Slot 2 USB Adapter with a DS/DS Lite.
-Bear in mind that the N-Card xmenu does not contain any anti-piracy patches so you may wish to patch your ROMs where necessary or use an alternative loader such as Twilightmenu++.
+Bear in mind that the N-Card xmenu does not contain any anti-piracy patches so you may wish to patch your ROMs where necessary, and ROMs larger than 256MB cannot be played on xmenu, for both these issues you may use an alternative loader instead such as Twilightmenu++.

 ### Testing the SRAM Battery

-The N-Card and it's clone typically use an SRAM chip with a small coin cell in order to hold save data of currently running game.
-When the console is powered off or rebooted back into the N-Card, this save data is then written back to the N-Card's internal flash storage.
+The N-Card and it's clones typically use an SRAM chip with a small coin cell in order to hold save data of currently running game.
+When the console powered off and then powered back on, this save data is then written back to the N-Card's internal flash storage from the SRAM.

 On some units, usually due to age, this battery may not hold much of a charge, or sometimes no charge at all, leading to the contents of the SRAM being lost if the console is powered off, or powered off for too long.
 This usually results in a corrupted or lost save file.
 In order to test the battery on your N-Card, you can use nrioSaveTester.